-Being an international speaker, I get a lot of questions about the social audio app Clubhouse: Is the fresh Unicorn a trend, or is it a hype that will fade to black soon?
-Great questions that I will try to answer here for you.
+As an international speaker, I get a lot of questions about the social audio app Clubhouse.
+Is the fresh Unicorn a trend, or is it a hype that will fade to black soon?
+These are great questions that I will try to answer here for you.

-I love to share strategic insights, contextual intelligence, and to make predictions.
-In this story, I will talk about the future of Social Audio and Clubhouse in particular.
+I love to share strategic insights and contextual intelligence and to make predictions.
+In this story, I will talk about the future of Social Audio and Clubhouse.

-Before I deep dive into Clubhouse, I will share my vision on the future of social audio.
-So first some contextual intelligence.
+Before I dive deep into Clubhouse, I will share my vision for the future of social audio.
+So, first, some contextual intelligence.

 Video Killed The Radio Star – But Will Video Kill The Digital Audio Star?

 Remember the famous hit by The Buggles from 1979?
 Video killed the Radio Star?
 Have a look and listen.
-I predicted 12 years ago, that TV and Radio in their current formats would keep losing younger audiences.
+Twelve years ago, I predicted that TV and Radio, in their current formats, would keep losing younger audiences.

 Linear listening and live broadcasting are indeed being replaced by on-demand.
-Especially Generation Z and Millennials have swiped live TV out of their lives.
+Generation Z and Millennials, in particular, have swiped live TV out of their lives.
 They want to be in control, and content is on their terms.
 I call them #screenagers.

 They love to binge on Netflix or YouTube.
 They also like to listen to their music on platforms like Spotify, YouTube, and SoundCloud.
 Or listen to audiobooks and podcasts when it suits them.

 Disney+ recently topped 100+ million paid subscribers.
-We are talking about yearly digital revenues of around $7 billion per year!
-With an ARPU of $70 USD per sub per year.
+This equates to yearly digital revenues of around $7 billion, with an ARPU of $70 USD per subscriber per year.

 DISNEY+ AT 100 MILLION PAID SUBS- MARKETING MEDIA KEYNOTE SPEAKER IGOR BEUKER

-Paper books and long-read stories are losing too.
-But audiobooks are very popular among broader audiences.
+Paper books and long-read stories are losing, too.
+However, audiobooks are very popular among broader audiences.
 Does it matter if they read or listen?
 Nope.
 Who made the rules anyway?

-Radio now also needs to compete with podcast platforms.
-Also, with live and interactive social audio networks like Clubhouse.
+Radio now also needs to compete with podcast platforms and live and interactive social audio networks like Clubhouse.

-Long story short?
-TV Networks were in denial for too long.
-They called Netflix and hype and YouTube stupid cat videos.
+Long story short, TV Networks were in denial for too long.
+They called Netflix, hype, and YouTube stupid cat videos.
 Watch new generations.
-They will swipe out TV and Radio and they will love stupid cat videos and binging series.
+They will swipe out TV and Radio and love stupid cat videos and binging series.

 As you can see, the Mad Men generation is again in denial.
-That goes for TV and Radio Networks, as well as Ad and Media agencies.
+That goes for TV and Radio Networks and Ad and Media agencies.
 I stated back then in my talks at Cannes Lions Festival:

 Disruptive innovations always come from outsiders and outliers.
 Never from the people within these industries.
 We have been doing it like this for 20 years, is the most killing phrase for innovation I’ve ever heard.